-Employment areas designated in an official plan where there are significant concentrations of offices with high employment densities.
+Employment areas or areas where there are significant concentrations of offices with high employment densities.

 On-farm Diversified Uses

 Uses that are secondary to the principal agricultural use of the property, and are limited in area.
 On-farm diversified uses include, but are not limited to, home occupations, home industries, agri-tourism uses, and uses that produce valueadded agricultural products.
 (PPS, 2014)